 Roadside yard: Shall be no closer than 20 feet from the right of way line, as verified by the Calhoun County Road Commission, if necessary.

-Side yards: Both side yards shall not be less than ten (10) feet.
+Side Yards: Both side yards shall be no less than ten (10) feet in width.
+However, for lots of record established prior to the effective date of this ordinance, the required side yard setbacks shall conform to the requirements specified in the table below, based on the width of the lot on which the structure is located.